stephenlaichaowen/marvel-characters-svelte-app/README.md

 ## How to setup this project

-Create a directory, for example `sapper-app`
+Create a directory, for example `svelte-app`

-Clone this repo and and place under `sapper-app` directory
+Clone this repo and and place under `svelte-app` directory

 Change directory
 ```